 The number is 0800 015 9559.
 Lines are open Monday to Friday from 8 am to 8 pm and Saturday from 8 am to 4 pm.

 While employees can get access to SSP, if you’re self-employed, it’s a completely different story.
-If you’re currently struggling with lost income during this time and need support, there are some plans in place to make it easier to get help.
+If you’re struggling with lost income and need support, there are plans to make it easier to get help.

-The Government has aimed to make applying for Universal Credit easier.
-The minimum income floor will be temporarily relaxed, you will be able to get advanced payments upfront and you won’t need to attend a Jobcentre interview to qualify.
+The Government aims to make applying for Universal Credit easier, and the minimum income threshold will temporarily relax.
+You will also receive advance payments upfront and won’t need a Jobcentre interview to qualify.

 There is also Employment Support Allowance for those who are unable to work due to sickness.
-This will be available to people affected by COVID-19 from day one of their sickness, rather than day seven.
+This will be available to people with COVID-19 from day one of their sickness, rather than day seven.

-While this will no doubt be a very difficult period for businesses and individuals, these measures should hopefully lessen the impact of this crisis.
+While this is a very difficult period for businesses and individuals, these measures provide some relief.

 How are you being affected by the COVID-19 crisis?
 Leave a comment below to share your thoughts and story.